 In 1997, Earth Observatory noted that as ice cover becomes less prominent,

-November of 2004, licenses to fish for Krill commercially are likely to go
+krill suffer.
+Not only that, but licenses to fish for krill commercially are likely to go

 past 30 years.

-Neptune Technologies letter received May, 2006
+Neptune Technologies letter received in 2006

 Dear Dr. Sahelian,

+for one aspect.
 As you know, animal populations fluctuate naturally over time.
 Antarctic

 Krill (Euphausia superba) populations do the same thing due to natural